 - Convenience is King: Roughly half of the independent physicians put a high value on patient preference and convenience in their choice of hospital.

 Learn more about ReferralMD’s centralized referral management solution.

 Does your organization have one or more preferred hospital partners?

 Forty-two percent of surveyed physicians said yes, but a majority (58 percent) said no (see figure 1).
 This means hospitals have not gained the full economic value of their community partners, resulting in an opportunity to become the referral destination of choice.
 Hospitals face dual pressure from competition and the move to value-based payment.
-It’s more important than ever to not only provide outstanding value to referring providers’ patients but to also be easy to do business with from both the provider and patient point of view.
+It’s more important than ever to provide outstanding value to referring providers’ patients and be easy to do business with from both the provider and patient point of view.

 What are the most important factors for determining where to refer patients?

 Physicians value shared mission and commitment to quality care for their patients.
 In today’s changing market, convenience – for patients, as well as referring providers – will drive patient preference and continue to increase in importance (see figure 2).
-Patient expectations continue to evolve as they use services like Uber, Airbnb, and Amazon, which influence their expectations for how their healthcare interactions should work.
-Hospitals and their physician partners who provide convenient, patient-focused care coordination and access will have a competitive advantage.
+Patient expectations continue to evolve as they use services like Uber, Airbnb, and Amazon, influencing their expectations for how their healthcare interactions should work.
+Hospitals and their physician partners who provide convenient, patient-focused care coordination and access will be competitive.

 Hospital Partners Gain Volume